Single-slit diffraction and the Heisenberg principle for position and momentum: The single-slit experiment

-In the single-slit diffraction experiment, a monochromatic plane wave, representing an incoming beam of particles with momentum $p_0$, incident on a wall that contains an infinitely long slit of width $b$ and the diffracted particles are observed on a screen placed at a distance $L$ behind the slit.
-Without loss of generality, the wave functions in position spaces can be considered to be
+In the single-slit diffraction experiment, a monochromatic plane wave, representing an incoming beam of particles with momentum $p_0$, impinges on a wall that contains an infinitely long slit of width $\Delta x$.
+The diffracted particles are observed on a screen placed at a distance $L$ behind the slit.
+Without loss of generality, the normalized wave function in position spaces within the slit will be considered to be

-where $x$ is the position coordinate in the direction perpendicular to the slit, and $p$ is the momentum component along the same direction.
-The most natural measure of the uncertainty in position is the width of the slit, i.e. $\Delta x = b$, while any particle reaching the screen has to pass the slit in advance.
+where $x$ is the position coordinate in the direction perpendicular to the slit.
+The most natural measure of the uncertainty in position is the width of the slit $\Delta x>0$, while any particle reaching the screen has to pass the slit in advance.
+Let $p$ be the momentum component along the $x$-direction.
 Then, all particles of the sample acquire a momentum spread on passing through the slit in accordance to the distribution

-The latter is obtained by Fourier transformation of the initial wave (plane-wave) prepared by the slit.
-In the usual analysis of the connection between the preparation by a slit and the uncertainty relation (\ref{ungl}), the uncertainty in the momentum is evaluated as the width of the main peak in the Fraunhofer diffraction pattern.
-Typically, the latter is chosen twice the value of the first interference minimum (FIM), or equal to the full width at the half maximum (FWHM) \cite{S69}\cite{Le69}\cite{Z03}.
+In quantum mechanics, the latter is obtained by Fourier transform of the initial wave function (plane wave) reduced by the slit. \\

-More generally, the probability of detecting particles of momentum $p$ within the interval $\Delta p$ is simply computed by integrating out the density (\ref{psip}).
-We obtain the following expression \cite{S07}:
+Although the position uncertainty $\Delta x$ is clearly defined by the width of the slit, the uncertainty $\Delta p$ of the momentum has many appearances.
+In the usual analysis it is evaluated as the width of the main peak in the diffraction pattern at the screen.
+Typically, the latter is chosen as twice the value of the first interference minimum (FIM), or equal to the full width at the half maximum (FWHM) \cite{S69}\cite{Le69}\cite{Z03}.
+The choice between both is sometimes forced by practical purposes since a high quality diffraction pattern is hard to obtain.
+For instance, in the case of heavy massive particles the minima of the diffraction pattern do not always reach zero at their minima.
+However, such measures are mostly based on the probability weight of the momentum density inside the width $\Delta p$ around the main peak.

-where $h$ is Planck's quantum of action and the sine-integral is Si$(x)=\int_0^x\frac{\sin(t)}{t}\,dt$.
-The probability (\ref{Prob1}) is explicitly dependent on the product of the precisions $\Delta p$ and $\Delta x$ (or $\xi$), ensuring the trade-off between the complementary observables.
+The probability of detecting particles with momentum inside the interval $\Delta p$ is formally given by integrating the momentum density of the particles.
+In our example, we obtain the following expression:

-In {Fig.\,\ref{fig1}}, we see the measurement probability with respect to the parameter $\xi$.
-The FIM and the FWHM correspond to the case $\xi=2$ and $\xi=0.89$ respectively.
-The Heisenberg relation (\ref{ungl}) is expressed by the 'step-function' at $\xi=1$ which corresponds to the statement that the probability of every measurement event for $\xi<1$ is identical to zero.
-Accordingly, there should be no measurement event in this region.
+Actually, this probability is a conditional probability and dependent on both measurement precisions $\Delta x$ and $\Delta p$, ensuring the tradeoff between the complimentary observables.